Krishprajapati15/dotnet/QN12/README.md

 ## Books Data Modification

 The server-side script provides functionalities to modify books data stored in the database.
+This may include:

-This may include updating existing book records with new information, deleting books from the database, or adding new books to the collection.
+1. **Updating Records**: Update existing book records with new or corrected information.
+2. **Deleting Records**: Remove book entries from the database.
+3. **Adding New Records**: Add new books to the database.

+### Columns Managed

 - **id**: Unique identifier for each book.
 - **title**: Title of the book.